Rhoda Wise: Life

-From 1939 to 1948, Wise said that she experienced regular apparitions of Jesus and Saint Therese, including a visit by Saint Therese on January 2, the saint's birthday, every year.
+From 1939 to 1948, Wise said that she experienced regular apparitions of Jesus and Saint Thérèse, including a visit by Saint Thérèse on January 2, the saint's birthday, every year.
 Wise's reported visions totaled 28 at the time of her death in 1948.
 Wise was inspired by these visions to offer herself as a victim soul to save the souls of others, particularly priests and members of religious orders.
 On Good Friday, April 3, 1942, bleeding stigmata appeared on Wise's forehead and continued to appear and bleed at intervals over the next two years.
 In 1943, bleeding stigmata appeared on her hands and feet as well as her forehead.
 The bleeding stigmata were witnessed by many visitors to the Wise home.
 In her final apparition of Jesus, on June 28, 1948, Wise said that Jesus asked her to say the Rosary daily for the Conversion of Russia.

 The stories of Wise's experiences spread, causing hundreds of people to write to Wise and visit her home seeking physical healing and other spiritual help.
 Large crowds also gathered outside the Wise home on nights when Wise said that she was expecting an apparition.
 Many people credited Wise with miraculous cures after they had visited her home or received holy water from her home, and she developed a reputation as a "miracle woman".
 In 1943, Rita Rizzo, a Canton teenager who later became known as Mother Angelica, was taken to see Wise by her mother, seeking a cure for Rizzo's painful chronic stomach ailment.
-Mother Angelica later recounted how Wise led the doubting and ailing Rizzo in a novena to Saint Therese.
+Mother Angelica later recounted how Wise led the doubting and ailing Rizzo in a novena to Saint Thérèse.
 At the end of nine days of prayer, Rizzo's stomach condition suddenly disappeared.
 She eventually became a nun under Wise's mentorship.

 After suffering a stroke in early July 1948, Wise died of hypertension on July 7, 1948, in her Canton home.
 During the two days prior to her funeral, over 14,000 people reportedly visited her bier.
 Religious pilgrims, many from outside Ohio, continued to visit the Wise home even after her death and credit her with miraculous cures.